grafana/mimir/docs/sources/architecture/about-the-hash-ring.md

 ![Hash ring without replication](../images/hash-ring-without-replication.png)
 [//]: # "Diagram source at https://docs.google.com/presentation/d/1bHp8_zcoWCYoNU2AhO2lSagQyuIrghkCncViSqn14cU/edit"

-Grafana Mimir replicates each series to three ingesters by default.
+By default, Grafana Mimir replicates each series to three ingesters.
-After finding the authoritative owner of the series, Grafana Mimir keeps walking the ring clockwise to find the remaining two instances where the series should be replicated.
+After finding the authoritative owner of the series, Grafana Mimir continues to walk the ring clockwise to find the remaining two instances where the series should be replicated.
-In our example, the ingester #3 and ingester #4 are the instances where the series is replicated to.
+In the example that follows, the series are replicated to the instances of `Ingester #3` and `Ingester #4`.

 ![Hash ring with replication](../images/hash-ring-with-replication.png)
 [//]: # "Diagram source at https://docs.google.com/presentation/d/1bHp8_zcoWCYoNU2AhO2lSagQyuIrghkCncViSqn14cU/edit"